Dr Dre beats any Olympic rap with headphone tactics

 The rules are designed to prevent "ambush marketing", or non-sponsors getting free publicity on the back of the Games.

-Officials became suspicious as an increasing number of athletes from Britain, China and other nations, appeared at events sporting Beats by Dr. Dre in their national colours.
+Officials became suspicious as an increasing number of athletes from Britain, China and other nations, appeared at events sporting Beats by Dr. Dre in their national colors.

 A spokeswoman from the trendy private members' club, Shoreditch House, near the Olympic Park in east London, confirmed the Beats brand had set up a collection point there for invited athletes.